Displaying posts published in

 Indestructable!

-Listening to South African Rhythm Riot (The Indestructable Beat of Soweto Volume 6) right now.
+Listening to South African Rhythm Riot (The Indestructible Beat of Soweto Volume 6) right now.
 Feeling very transcendent.
-I guess you’d have to be me here now but, I really believe this stuff is the best damn music on the planet currently.
-If this stuff doesn’t move you, you’re already dead.
+I guess you’d have to be me here now but, I really believe this stuff is the best damn music on the … Continue reading

 This Use of MS Proprietary CSS is Disturbing